GoogleChrome/web.dev/src/site/content/en/fast/replace-gifs-with-videos/index.md

 {% Aside %}
 Browsers don't speculate about which `<source>` is optimal, so the order of `<source>`'s matters.
-For example, if you specify an MP4 video first and the browser supports WebM, browsers will skip the WebM `<source>` and use the MPEG-4 instead.
+For example, if you specify an MP4 video first and the browser supports MP4, browsers will skip the WebM `<source>` and use the MPEG-4 instead.
 If you prefer a WebM `<source>` be used first, specify it first!
 {% endAside %}